cybersader/awesome-cybersader/📁 09 - My Obsidian Stack/Obsidian Run/Obsidian Run.md

 # Turning Plugins into Markdown For Obsidian Publish

 - Install the plugin "Obsidian Run" and the plugin "Custom Save"
+- Activate both plugins
+- To make sure it doesn't break other plugins, I instead set the "Save file" back to Ctrl + S and changed Custom Save to use Ctrl + Alt + S
+- You only need \%\% run start 3+4 \%\%
 -

 # Running Dataview Queries to Generate Markdown for Obsidian Publish

 - [Clarifying Question: Does this support DQL? · Issue #21 · HananoshikaYomaru/obsidian-run](https://github.com/HananoshikaYomaru/obsidian-run/issues/21)